 Bo Burnham: Inside also offers that type of cerebral anxiety.
 It has the same smooth-yet-abrupt segues and editing, plus the self-awareness of Kaufman’s meta-surrealism.
 Burnham’s visual filmmaking also has a Michel Gondry-poppiness too (Gondry directed Kaufman’s Eternal Sunshine of the Spotless Mind).

 Its anxiety captures the frustration of creative burnout.
-The unease of creating content on self-imposed deadlines, made worse by the claustrophobia of a small, messy bedroom.
+The unease of creating content on self-imposed deadlines was made worse by the claustrophobia of a small, messy bedroom.
 Writer’s block is one such burnout.

 Inside‘s Neuroticism Ain’t All Perfection Though